 Although the sparse population of Otago's rural areas limits what public transport can achieve, we aim to enhance the basic level of connectivity across the region.

-The following maps show the current, next 10-year, and 10-30-year maps outlining the expected development of the Otago regional network.
+Table 5: Current, 5-10 year, and 30-year maps outlining the expected development of the Otago regional network.